totallynotbrent/Sage/local-learning-agent-spec.md

 ### Phase 1 — Local shell and Freebuff connectivity

+- Create the Python 3.11 virtual environment and install FastAPI, uvicorn, and project dependencies.
-- Establish the one-command local app.
+- Establish the one-command start command (`uvicorn app.main:app --host 0.0.0.0 --port 8000`).
 - Add environment configuration and server-side OpenAI-compatible client.
 - Verify a basic streamed chat request against the configured endpoint.
+- Verify the app is reachable from another device on the LAN at `http://<pi-ip>:8000`.
 - Add normalized error handling.

 ### Phase 2 — File library and extraction